Ford Ranger on 31s, 32″s, or 33 Inch Tires – What Lift and Wheels To Pick

 Will 32″ tires fit my truck without modifications?

 – No, these tires will most definiteley interfere with the suspension components of your truck and therefore require a lift and/or some trimming (intrusion beams).
-Basic spacer lift kit will do the job for you without any problems, yet if you want some serious off-road performance, it’s recommended to get a complete suspension lift kit that will extend the shocks and improve damping.
+Basic spacer lift kit will do the job for you without any problems, yet if you want some good off-road performance, it’s recommended to get a complete suspension lift kit that will extend the shocks and improve damping.

 Disclaimer